mhpi/generic_deltamodel/docs/configuration_files.md

         ```

     - There are **no** requirements for this except that the config have the *name* attribute.
 All settings here are intended to be minimally exposed within your data loader, so it's up to you what you want to include.

+See the [configuration glossary](./configuration_glossary.md) for definitions of standard and hydrology-specific keys used in dMG.

 ## Adding Configurations